moyoonthego/Words-w-Strangers/README.md

-# Words-w-Strangers
+# Words With Strangers
-An interactive word guessing game with friends!
+ An interactive word guessing game to play with friends!
+A Node.js and Bootstrap based web app P2P game specifically, multiplayer using sockets, Firebase, and TODA services.
 Winner of the Best App on TODA Award.
-A web app multiplayer word-choice game using sockets, Firebase, and TODA services.